moby/moby/docs/sources/reference/api/docker_io_oauth_api.rst

 Before continuing, we encourage you to familiarize yourself with `The OAuth 2.0 Authorization Framework <http://tools.ietf.org/html/rfc6749>`_.

+*Also note that all OAuth interactions must take place over https connections*

 2. Register Your Application
 ============================